 The Queen Mary

-Classic staterooms transport guests to a bygone era and the heyday of ocean liner travel.
+Classic staterooms transport guests back to the heyday of ocean liner travel.

 Before the luxurious Queen Elizabeth 2 took to the seas as the world's most famous ocean liner, the Queen Mary rounded the horn in style.
-Now moored and anchored to a dock at Long Beach Harbor since its last voyage in 1967, the ship is one of the Los Angeles area's biggest tourist attractions and also its most unique hotel.
+Now moored in Long Beach Harbor since its last voyage in 1967, the ship is one of the Los Angeles area's biggest tourist attractions and also one of its most unique hotels.
 Guests can stay in one of the ship's 355 original accommodations, which run from first-class staterooms to lavish suites.
 All feature original details such as artwork and Art Deco built-ins, as well as modern amenities including 32-inch LCD flat-screen TVs, pillow top mattresses and Green Tea & Willow Archive bath products.